ultraq/thymeleafjs/README.md

 Having worked with Thymeleaf for several years, other templating languages are starting to look foreign to me.
-Upon evaluating several existing JavaScript templating languages to help build a mock Node server for development, it made me yearn for the static-prototyping-friendliness of Thymeleaf.
+Upon evaluating several existing JavaScript templating languages to help build a mock Node server for development, it made me yearn for the natural templating feature of Thymeleaf.

 The goal of this project is not to be a full JS implementation of Thymeleaf, but rather to support the use of equivalent Thymeleaf "attribute processors" which